antlr/codebuff/README.md

 ## Generating graphs from paper

-In the *Universal Code Formatting Through Machine Learning* paper, we have three graphs to support our conclusions.
+In the *Towards a Universal Code Formatter Through Machine Learning* paper, we have three graphs to support our conclusions.
 This sections shows how to reproduce them.
 (Note that these jobs take many minutes to run; maybe up to 30 minutes for one of them on a fast box.)

 The Java code generates python code that uses matplotlib.
 The result of running the python is a PDF of the graph (that also pops up in a window).